directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 ![translation of new post](ai-translation.png)

 Expanding your blog's reach to non-English speaking audiences can be daunting.
 Automated translations ensure that every new post is available in multiple languages simultaneously, reaching a global audience requires content in multiple languages.
-In this section, you will learn how to automate translation from English to French, then updating the article you include the translation.
+In this section, you will learn how to automate translation from English to French, then updating the article that was just created or updated with the new data
-Here we will translate the detail section of the blog, but you can also use this method to create translation for the title in another flow.
+Here we will translate the detail section of the blog, but you can also use this method to create a translation for the title in another flow.

-## How to Implement
+### How to Implement
 First, install the AI translator marketplace extension in Directus.
 Go to the **Flows** tab and create a new flow, give it any name you like.
 Create a flow to trigger translation upon creating or updating a post and select the content collection.
-The trigger will only return the `key` of the content, but the whole post is needed to send to DeepL.
+The trigger will only return the `key` of the content, but the whole post is needed for DeepL.
 Create a **Read Data** operation and give it full access permissions.
 On the “Content Translations” collection, access the following query:

 ```json
 {